JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 ## Phase space mesh

-We can easily evaluate and visualise the Hamiltonian and equally spaced grid in phase space.
+We can easily evaluate and visualize the Hamiltonian and equally spaced grid in phase space.

 ```@example TPT
 nx, ny = 41, 41